SoftverInzenjeringETFSA/2018_RezervacijaSala/README.md

 Welcome file
 Welcome file
 # Getting started
+[You need to have yarn installed.
+For installation instructions check https://yarnpkg.com/en/docs/install.
+You may need to restart your IDE after installation!]

 In ./App run

     yarn install-all

 Keep in mind, this requires **concurrently** to be installed globally.
 To install concurrently run

     npm i -g concurrently